Advance Directives for Health Care Decision Making

 Current law is somewhat confusing.
 One could interpret current law to allow a Power of Attorney to override an advance directive.
 However, in all cases, the wishes of a patient, with the requisite capacity, should be honored.

-- Do I have to sign an Advance Directive to receive health care treatment?
+- Do I have to sign an Advance Directive for Health Care to receive health care treatment?

-No. A doctor or other health care provider cannot require you to complete an Advance Directive as a condition for you to receive services.
+No. A doctor or other health care provider cannot require you to complete an Advance Directive for Health Care as a condition for you to receive services.

 Laws differ somewhat from state to state, but in general, a patient’s expressed wished will be honored.
 No law or court has invalidated the concept of Advance Directives, and an increasing number of statutes and court decisions support it.